 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+The study was conducted in accordance with the Declaration of Helsinki (as revised in 2013).
 This study was approved by the Austin Health Human Research Ethics Committee (HREC).
 The HREC reference number is LNR/19/Austin/23.
 Patient consent was not necessary due to the retrospective nature of this review.

 - Hernando M, Echarri RM, Taha M, et al. Surgical complications of submandibular gland excision.
 Acta Otorrinolaringol Esp 2012;63:42-6.
 [Crossref] [PubMed]